devtron-labs/devtron/docs/user-guide/sdh/README.md

 ### Release Order/Stage

-This is a part of [requirements](#requirements) where you decide the stages in which applications are deployed.
-This ensures that all dependencies are met and the software is implemented correctly.
-For example, you might need to deploy a database update before deploying a new application feature that relies on that update.
-In such a case, release order ensures that the backend applications are deployed in first stage and then the frontend applications deploy as intended.
+This is a part of [requirements](#requirements) where you decide the stages in which applications are deployed to ensure all dependencies are met.
+For example, you might need to deploy a backend service before a frontend feature that depends on it.
+In such a case, release order ensures that backend applications are deployed in the first stage, followed by frontend applications, ensuring a smooth and coordinated rollout.

 ### Rollout

-The process of deploying a release to the tenant's environment involves all necessary steps and stages to ensure successful deployment.
+It is a process of delivering a new release to the tenant's environment.
+In Software Distribution Hub, this comes right after you lock the basic requirements of a release (i.e., application selection, release order, image selection, and release instructions).